 How to Pay Your Parking Ticket

-If you were issued parking citation/ticket in Santa Maria you have the option to pay online, by phone, or by mail.
-Please have the citation number and form of credit card payment available.
+If you were issued parking citation/ticket in Santa Maria you have the option to pay online, or by mail.

 Pay Online: using the secure web payment service at www.CitationProcessingCenter.com